-When the final thesis package is received, SGPS checks the physical and electronic components.
-SGPS signs off on the Submission of Master's or PhD Thesis form, files the original Certificate of Approval form and forwards the final thesis package (paper copy, copy in google drive and required forms) to the university library.
+When the final thesis package is submitted to google drive, SGPS checks the folder.
+SGPS signs off on the Submission of Master's or PhD Thesis form, files the original Certificate of Approval form and sends the final electronic thesis package to the university library.
 SGPS must approve the thesis package items before the student is considered complete.
-Student's should take this into consideration if they are trying to submit by a specific deadline.
+Students should take this into consideration if they are trying to submit by a specific deadline.